EENI Global Business School

 There is a reflection of Jesus on the birds (“Aren’t you worth more than them?”) which can lead to misunderstandings and together with the famous passage in the Genesis discussed above, can result in misunderstandings about the need that man dominates to all the species on the Earth.

 Some Christians interpret it literally, and others do not.
-In any case, this principle is radically contrary to the principle of the Non-Violence whose maximum expression is found in the Jain vision of Ahimsa.
+In any case, this principle is radically contrary to the principle of Non-Violence whose maximum expression is found in the Jain vision of Ahimsa.

 Jesus also tells us that nature is developed by itself, does not need the human intervention, a principle fully agrees with Taoism (The Wu Wei Principle).